 Third, the number of traps is a key point in the sampling strategy.
-The use of 20 to more than 70 traps has been recommended for the determination of carabid species richness at a given site (Woodcock 2005).
-This sampling effort is often impracticable when it has to be replicated over a network of multiple sites to account for landscape effects for instance, in terms working time to settle and harvest the traps and to identify the captured arthropods.
+The use from 20 to 70 traps has been recommended for the determination of carabid species richness at a given site (Woodcock 2005).
+This sampling effort is often impracticable when it has to be replicated over a network of multiple sites to account for landscape effects for instance, both in terms of working time to settle and harvest the traps and to identify the captured arthropods.